open-telemetry/opentelemetry.io/content/en/blog/2023/otel-demo-16.md

 ## Our thoughts on logs

 Why are we considering logging support to be in alpha?
-There's a few reasons.
+There are a few reasons.
 The most important is that this is the first time we've shipped the demo with a logging database.
 We chose [OpenSearch](https://opensearch.org/) as the storage backend for logs because it's a popular option that aligns with the project's